 Forget the Film, Watch the Titles! started as a hobby.

 I’ve always been fascinated by the opening titles of movies.
-I started to collect them way back in the days of VHS tapes.
-I’d record them from TV.
+I started to collect them way back in the day on VHS.

 That old VHS collection was the main inspiration to create Forget the Film, Watch the Titles! at Submarine Channel.
-We launched in 2006 with the world’s first online resource dedicated exclusively to film title design.
-Our main goal was to celebrate the art of title design and to put the spotlight on the men and women who create these intricate and often overlooked pieces of cinema history.
+We launched in 2006 with the world’s first online resource dedicated exclusively to title design.
+Our main goal was to celebrate the art and put the spotlight on the men and women who create these intricate and often overlooked pieces of cinema history.

-We were a bit overwhelmed by the project’s success.
-The love and support we received from filmmakers, motion designers, VFX artists, animators, student and lovers of cinema from all corners of the world was incredibly heartwarming.
+We received a lot of love and support from filmmakers, motion designers, VFX artists, animators, students and lovers of cinema from all corners of the world.

 However, managing a site of this scale takes a lot of time and resources.
-We had to divide our time between many different projects and unfortunately the project was put on hold in 2014.
+We had to divide our time between many different projects and had to put the project on hold in 2014.

-But we missed it.
-So, by popular demand, we’ve launched the initiative once more, new and improved!
+But we missed it and we missed you.
+So, by popular demand, we relaunched the initiative once more, new and improved, in 2019!

 A deep bow to everyone who made this project possible, including Femke Wolting and Bruno Felix of Submarine, all the designers and developers who worked on the different iterations of this website and my lovely co-authors and editors.